Meat Puppets II

-Meat Puppets II is the second album by the Phoenix, Arizona, band the Meat Puppets, released in 1984 by SST Records.
+Meat Puppets II is the second studio album by American rock band Meat Puppets, released in April 1984 by SST Records.
+Rykodisc reissued the album in 1999 with extra tracks and B-sides, including a cover of "What To Do" by The Rolling Stones.

+II is musically a departure from the Meat Puppets' debut album, which largely consisted of noise-filled hardcore punk with unintelligible vocals.
+While there are hardcore and punk rock-influenced songs, II encompasses a wide assortment of styles including country rock, ballads, and psychedelia.

+The album is considered to be one of the best Meat Puppets albums by critics and listeners.
+Curt and Cris Kirkwood acoustically performed three songs from II with Nirvana for MTV Unplugged in New York, in which they played "Plateau", "Oh, Me", and "Lake of Fire".

 Background

 The album artwork was created by Curt Kirkwood and Neal Holliday.

-Rykodisc reissued the album in 1999 with extra tracks and B-sides, including a cover of the Rolling Stones's Aftermath-era track "What To Do."

 Music

 The Chicago Reader described the sound on II as an '"inchoate blur," and Pitchfork derscribed the album's tone as "Western-gothic".
 Music journalist Andrew Earles described the album as a "country-roots-punk-hardcore album" and noted the apparent influence of ZZ Top and "other masters of fried '70s boogie".
-II is a departure from the Meat Puppets' first album, which largely consisted of noise-filled hardcore punk with unintelligible vocals.
-In addition to hardcore and punk rock, the group's second album encompasses a wide assortment of styles including country rock, ballads, and psychedelia.

 Louis Pattison of Pitchfork assessed: "If Meat Puppets' self-titled debut—a bristly fusion of hardcore thrash and Beefheart weirdness—could pass for a punk record, II was very much on its own trip.
 Its outsider Americana took in Grateful Dead-style jamming, fearsome pulpit sermons, and peyote-addled surrealism.
 Cowpunk thrashes like 'Split Myself in Two' and 'New Gods' suggested the trio hadn't entirely outgrown its hardcore roots, but the moments that linger are the pretty ones, like the shimmering guitar instrumental 'Aurora Borealis,' a beautiful acid trip amid the cacti."